popsim-consortium/stdpopsim/docs/tutorial.rst

     selected mutations outside of the region can influence ancestry within the region, due to linkage.

-See also the python API to incorporate `selection <https://popsim-consortium.github.io/stdpopsim-docs/latest/tutorial.html#incorporating-selection>`__.
+See also the Python API to incorporate `selection <https://popsim-consortium.github.io/stdpopsim-docs/latest/tutorial.html#incorporating-selection>`__.

 Debugging output from SLiM
 ==========================